 The national monument is open to visitors, with opportunities for hiking, biking, cross-country skiing, fishing, and hunting, among others.
 Learn more about how to enjoy our new public lands here and plan your visit using our list of local accommodations and maps of the property.
-Please note: The Katahdin Loop Road is now closed for the winter season.
+Please note: The Katahdin Loop Road remains closed for the winter season.
 The north entrance to the Katahdin Woods and Waters National Monument is now closed to motorized travel at the Matagamon kiosk.
 You are welcome to hike, bike, and ski when conditions permit.
-Trail grooming begins after January 3 ,2017.
+Trail grooming began January 3, 2017.

-NRCM’s members, activists, and staff’s connection to the Katahdin Woods and Waters National Monument runs deep.
-We are committed to playing an active role in developing the monument’s management plan, and to ensuring an appropriate balance between conservation and public use.
-The management planning process will extend over the next three years.
-Click here for more information about the listening sessions regarding the management plan process.
+NRCM’s members, activists, and staff have a connection to the Katahdin Woods and Waters National Monument that runs deep.
+We are committed to playing an active role in developing the Monument’s management plan, and to ensuring an appropriate balance between conservation and public use.

 Banner photo: View from Lunksoos Mountain by Bill Duffy